luca-martial/luca-martial.github.io/_pages/projects.md

 - **AP test results - Advanced Placement (AP) exam results for each high school (passing an optional AP exam in a particular subject can earn a student college credit in that subject)**
 - **Graduation outcomes - The percentage of students who graduated, and other outcome information**
 - **Demographics - Demographic information for each school**
-- **School survey - Surveys of parents, teachers, and students at each school**
+- **School survey - Surveys of parents, teachers, and students at each school**<br/><br/>

 **New York City has a significant immigrant population and is very diverse, so comparing demographic factors such as race, income and gender with SAT scores can be an interesting way to explore whether the SAT is a fair test.
-This was the goal of this quick analysis.**
+This was the goal of this quick analysis.**<br/><br/>

 **Code can be viewed on [GitHub](https://github.com/luca-martial/Analyzing-NYC-High-School-Data).**"%}